spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ## Import Options
-The `import` section of your corpus config is used to give Sparv some information about your input documents (i.e. your corpus).
+The `import` section of your corpus config is used to give Sparv some information about your input files (i.e. your corpus).

-- `import.source_dir` defines the location of your input documents and it defaults to `source`.
-Sparv will check the source directory recursively for valid input documents to process.
+- `import.source_dir` defines the location of your input files and it defaults to `source`.
+Sparv will check the source directory recursively for valid input files to process.

-- `import.importer` is used to tell Sparv which importer to use when processing your source documents.
-The setting you want to choose depends on the format of your input documents.
+- `import.importer` is used to tell Sparv which importer to use when processing your source files.
+The setting you want to choose depends on the format of your input files.
 If your corpus is in XML you should choose `xml_import:parse` (this is the default setting).
-If your corpus documents are in plain text, you should choose `text_import:parse` instead.
+If your corpus files are in plain text, you should choose `text_import:parse` instead.

 - `import.document_annotation` specifies the annotation representing _one text document_, and any automatic text-level